Dennis9912/Terraform-practice/README.md

 # Terraform 3-Tier Architecture

 ## Overview
 This repository contains Terraform code to deploy a 3-tier architecture on AWS, designed as a practice project to demonstrate infrastructure-as-code principles.
 The architecture consists of a presentation tier (Application Load Balancer), an application tier (EC2 instances managed by an Auto Scaling Group), and a data tier (RDS database).
 Supporting infrastructure includes a VPC, Route 53 for DNS, and associated networking components.

-The project is modularized for clarity and scalability, with ongoing improvements tracked through version control.
+The project is progressively developed, with periodic updates pushed to this repository as improvements are made.
+The architecture follows best practices for security, scalability, and fault tolerance.

 ## Purpose
 The objective of this project is to: